-- @1377 @1377 is a multi-family development project in Atlanta, Georgia, which is being developed by an affiliate of Hines.
-The estimated total cost of the project is expected to be \$33.4 million and the project will consist of 215 units upon completion.
-As of December 31, 2013, 171 units had been delivered and 106 leases had been executed.
-Construction began in July 2012 and was substantially complete in March 2014 with all 215 units delivered.
-See "Joint Ventures, Equity Method Investments and Noncontrolling Interests" below for additional information regarding the Company's accounting for the @1377 development. - Ponce & Bird JV 83% interest in a joint venture that was formed in July 2012 to invest in a multifamily development project in Miami, Florida.
+- Aviva Coral Gables JV (formerly known as the Ponce & Bird JV) 83% interest in a joint venture that was formed in July 2012 to invest in a multi-family development project in Miami, Florida.
 The estimated total cost of the project is expected to be \$66.0 million and the project will consist of 276 units upon completion.
 Affiliates of Hines own the remaining 17% interest in this joint venture.
-Construction began in April 2013 and is expected to be completed by December 2014, although there can be no assurances as to when construction will be completed. - Flagship Capital JV 97% interest in a joint venture with Flagship Capital GP, which was formed to provide real estate loans.
-The Company has committed to investing up to \$49.4 million into the Flagship JV.
-The joint venture has eight loans receivable, totaling \$39.6 million, outstanding as of December 31, 2013.
-Flagship Capital GP owns the remaining 3% interest in the joint venture.
-We are not affiliated with Flagship Capital GP.
-See Note 5 Real Estate Loans Receivable for additional information regarding these loans receivable.
+Construction began in April 2013 and is expected to be completed in April 2015. - Flagship Capital JV 97% interest in a joint venture with Flagship Capital GP, which was formed to provide real estate loans.
+The joint venture has ten loans receivable, totaling \$59.1 million, outstanding as of December 31, 2014.
+The Company is not affiliated with Flagship Capital GP.
+See Note 5 Real Estate Loans Receivable for additional information regarding these loans receivable. - The Rim Loan Receivable a variable interest entity ("VIE") that that was formed to provide \$29.8 million in construction financing to the developer of four additional retail parcels at The Rim, a 656,371 square-foot outdoor retail center located in San Antonio, Texas.
+As of December 31, 2014, the Company had loaned \$11.3 million to the developer.
+The Company is not affiliated with the developer of the project.